Jason190703/Document-Retrieval-System-using-NLP/README.md

   This project is an Intelligent Document Retrieval System that allows users to upload a ZIP file containing multiple documents (PDF, DOCX, TXT, PPTX).
 It intelligently extracts and searches for user-provided keywords using Natural Language Processing (NLP), and displays matching documents with a download option.

 TECH USED:
-  -> Python – core programming language
+  Python – core programming language,
-  -> Natural Language Processing (NLP) – for keyword-based semantic search -> NLTK – for tokenization and keyword matching
-  -> Streamlit – for building the interactive web interface -> python-docx, PyPDF2, python-pptx – to extract content from different file formats -> zipfile – to extract ZIP archives
+  Natural Language Processing (NLP) – for keyword-based semantic search, NLTK – for tokenization and keyword matching, Streamlit – for building the interactive web interface, python-docx, PyPDF2, python-pptx – to extract content from different file formats & zipfile – to extract ZIP archives.

 HOW IT WORKS:
   i) User uploads a ZIP file containing various document formats.